-- Logs of reported incidents - Filtering by RM Broadband
+- Logs of reported incidents

+- Filtering by RM Broadband (This will be changing to School's Broadband in the near future)

+- SENSO Alerting Software

 Introduction and Overview

 New technologies have become integral to the lives of children and young people in today's society, both within the academy and in their lives outside the academy.
 Today's pupils are growing up in an increasingly complex world, living their lives seamlessly on and offline.
 The internet and other digital information technologies are powerful tools, which open up new opportunities for everyone.
 These technologies can stimulate discussion, promote creativity and stimulate awareness of context to promote effective learning.
 They also bring opportunities for all to be more creative and productive in their work.
 Such technologies do present challenges and risks.
 We want to equip our pupils with the knowledge needed to make the best use of the internet and technology in a safe, considered and respectful way so they can reap the benefits of the online world.